 My first few years as a trick or treater involved visiting the neighbors when we lived in Hayward, but we moved into the country when I was seven, and neighbors were far apart.
 There were only three houses besides ours in the first mile of the town road in front of our house, but they were all in the first quarter mile, so we made them our first stop of the evening.
 Then Mom and Dad would drive us into town.
 They would visit with friends for an hour or so while my sisters and I walked the streets on the north side of Hayward.

 By the time I entered high school, however, I was feeling a little odd about trick or treating.
 Teen anxiety, perhaps, but a more sophisticated friend than I suggested that we might have some fun collecting money for UNICEF.
 To be honest, I don’t think that I knew what UNICEF was when she mentioned it.
 Once I understood that we would be collecting money for the United Nations Children’s Fund, however, I was all for the project and helped recruit a team.

 There were six of us, and we worked in pairs, a guy and a girl, each of us carrying a can with orange construction paper taped around it.
-My partner (whose name I have forgotten) and I were doing pretty well collecting nickels and dimes from homeowners happy to help children in need.
+My partner and I were doing pretty well collecting nickels and dimes from homeowners happy to help children in need.